Boating & Fishing

 - There’s a public launch site at Simmons Island Marina.

-- Bring your own kayak, canoe, or other watercraft to travel on the Lake Michigan Water Trail or Fox River Water Trail.
+- Bring your own kayak, canoe, or other watercraft to travel on the Lake Michigan State Water Trail or Fox River Water Trail.

 - Sailing lessons, charters, and excursions are available.